Difference Between Bouldering and Rock Climbing

 Bouldering is the most basic type of rock climbing, requiring the climber to ascend short yet challenging “problems” while relying less on stamina and more on skill and strength.

-As the height is generally not so great, there is no need for a rope or gear like you would for sport or technical climbing, wherein you achieve greater heights, you need to attach yourself to the wall and focus on your climbing skills.
+As the height is not so great, there is no need for a rope or gear like you would for sport or technical climbing, wherein you achieve greater heights, you need to attach yourself to the wall and focus on your climbing skills.

 Bouldering requires you to secure your landing with pads and can be done alone.
 As a result, Bouldering is an excellent approach to get started with Rock Climbing.